valentinoli/epfl-interactive-coursebook/milestone1.md

 ### Exploratory Data Analysis

+The pre-processing work can be viewed in [`python/wrangling.ipynb`] notebook.
 Pre-processing of the data set you chose:
 * Show some basic statistics and get insights about the data